divad4686/divad4686.github.io/about.md

 </p>
 <p class="message">
   My main interest right now are Event Sourcing, CQRS, Docker, C.I / C.D.
 Automatic testings with docker.
-  Also getting to get more into functional programming, specially with F#
+  Also have a great interest in functional programming, specially with F#, but also appling some of this principles in C#.
 </p>

 <ul class="share-buttons about-icons">